C3-PRO/c3-pro-consumer/README.md

     java  org.picketbox.datasource.security.SecureIdentityLoginModule {{db_password}}

 The output will be the encrypted password to place in the security domain element.
-Make sure that your CLASS_PATH includes such the appropriate jar file.
-PICKET BOX is installed installed by default in JBOSS distribution as a module.
+Make sure that your CLASS_PATH includes the appropriate jar file.
+PICKET BOX is included by default in JBOSS AS7 distribution as a module.

 ## Building and deploying in DEV ##